SimplGy/one-dropbox-file/README.md

 - [ ] tappable phone numbers
 - [ ] tappable addresses (gmaps)

-* option for pre-wrap, nowrap
+- [ ] option for pre-wrap, nowrap
-* save last scroll position instead of always scrolling to today's `YYYY MM-DD`
-* handle the empty state (eg: "add a text file like `Dropbox/OneTextFile/foo.txt` to see something here")
+- [ ] handle the empty state (eg: "add a text file like `Dropbox/OneTextFile/foo.txt` to see something here")
-* support error and other messages that show up but don't replace the text
+- [ ] support error and other messages that show up but don't replace the text
-* detect "expired access token" and retrigger auth flow